 - That assumes that the rest of the composition is very dense.
 They mention, in the movie, that the atmosphere is much thicker than Earth-Normal.
 It is entirely possible the mountains density is low enough that the magnetic forces are able to overcome the higher gravity with the aid of Air Buoyancy (making the mountains essentially Mag-lev Blimps).

-- Strange Days features just one technological advance, the memory-recording Semiconducting QUantum Interference Device or SQUID, and it's primarily social science fiction in which the new tech is basically just a greatly improved version of the recording technologies of today.
+- Strange Days features just one technological advance, the memory-recording Superconducting QUantum Interference Device or SQUID, and it's primarily social science fiction in which the new tech is basically just a greatly improved version of the recording technologies of today.
 The plot is nothing you haven't seen in a million cop stories.

 - In the universe of the 1632 series, the plot device behind the transposition of the West Virginia town to the middle of the Thirty Years' War is only ever mentioned in the preface to the original novel.
 Everything else in the story is based on fact or speculation.

-- Many Hal Clement novels, such as Mission Of Gravity, Close to Critical, are set in a universe featuring FTL, but only as a background element explaining the presence of humans in other star system.
+- Many Hal Clement novels, such as Mission of Gravity, Close to Critical, are set in a universe featuring FTL, but only as a background element explaining the presence of humans in other star system.
 The planets themselves are designed by straightforward extrapolation of known physics to situations vastly unlike those of Earth.